Kubernetes Cluster Using Raspberry Pi

 I was not able to setup the kubernetes dashboard via helm

 Helm is a package manager for Kubernetes.
 It uses 'charts' as its package format, which is based on YAML.
-Helm was accepted to Cloud Native Computing Foundation on June 1, 2018 at the Incubating maturity level and then moved to the Graduated maturity level on May 1, 2020. package, and I had to use instructions from github.
+It provides support for defining templates using the Go template syntax to generate Kubernetes resource manifests dynamically. package, and I had to use instructions from github.

 I was not able to setup Minecraft